 1. Deploying unsupervised learning with R to achieve clustering and dimensionality reduction

-10.1 Introduction to association rule Mining & Market Basket Analysis
+10.1 Introduction to association rule mining and MBA

 11.1 Introducing Artificial Intelligence and Deep Learning

-11.2 what is an Artificial Neural Network, TensorFlow – computational framework for building AI models
+11.2 What is an artificial neural network?
+TensorFlow: The computational framework for building AI models

-11.3 Fundamentals of building ANN using TensorFlow, working with TensorFlow in R.
+11.3 Fundamentals of building ANN using TensorFlow and working with TensorFlow in R

-12.2 Techniques and applications, components of Time Series, moving average, smoothing techniques, exponential smoothing
+12.2 Moving average, smoothing techniques, and exponential smoothing

-12.3 Univariate time series models, multivariate time series analysis
+12.3 Univariate time series models and multivariate time series analysis

-12.5 Time Series in R, sentiment analysis in R (Twitter sentiment analysis), text analysis.
+12.5 Time series in R, sentiment analysis in R (Twitter sentiment analysis), and text analysis

 1. Analyzing time series data

-2. Sequence of measurements that follow a non-random order to identify the nature of phenomenon and to forecast the future values in the series.
+2. Analyzing the sequence of measurements that follow a non-random order to identify the nature of phenomenon and forecast the future values in the series

 13.1 Introduction to Support Vector Machine (SVM)